richdill/Alquimista/index.md

 Data Agents
 Code Agents
 Security Agents
 4. Agent Assist: This is part of Google Cloud's Contact Center AI, which helps deliver AI-powered conversations with human agents.
-It can recommend responses, provide answers from a knowledge base, and transcribe calls in real-time.
+It can recommend responses, provide answersfrom a knowledge base, and transcribe calls in real-time.
 5. Multi-agent collaboration: Google is exploring multi-agent approaches where complex tasks are broken down into subtasks executed by different specialized agents.
+6.
 While these products show Google is investing in agentic AI systems, it's worth noting that some experts, like Paul Roetzer, suggest that fully autonomous AI agents are still a future development, likely to become more prominent between 2025-2027.
 Currently, Google's offerings seem to focus more on assisting human work rather than fully autonomous agents, but they are clearly moving in the direction of more advanced agentic systems.

 Citations:
-[1] [2] [4]
-Google & Andrew Ng on Agentic AI
-Google Goes All-In on AI Agents at Google Cloud Next [3] Agent Assist
+Google & Andrew Ng on Agentic AI: https://www.agentico.ai/post/google-andrew-ng-on-agentic-ai Google Goes All-In on AI Agents at Google Cloud Next: https://www.marketingaiinstitute.com/blog/google-cloud-next-ai-agents Agent Assist: v
-Google Releases AI AGENT BUILDER! 🤖 Worth The Wait?
-Google Releases AI AGENT BUILDER! 🤖 Worth The Wait?
-Google Releases AI AGENT BUILDER! 🤖 Worth The Wait?
-[5] [6] [8] Google Unleashes ‘New Era Of Productivity’ With AI Agents: Partners The Rise of Agentic Systems: From Bots To Agents
+Google Releases AI AGENT BUILDER! 🤖 Worth The Wait? https://www.youtube.com/watch?v=_AOA6M9Ta2I Google Unleashes ‘New Era Of Productivity’ With AI Agents: Partners: https://www.crn.com/news/cloud/google-unleashes-a-new-era-of-productivity-with-ai-agents-partners
-[7] Vertex AI Agent Builder
-The promise of agentic AI in healthcare – early discoveries with Google’s Vertex AI What is an Agentic System?
+The Rise of Agentic Systems: From Bots To Agents: https://www.salesforce.com/news/stories/rise-of-agentic-systems/ Vertex AI Agent Builder: https://cloud.google.com/products/agent-builder The promise of agentic AI in healthcare – early discoveries with Google’s Vertex AI: https://www.linkedin.com/pulse/promise-agentic-ai-healthcare-early-discoveries-vertex-marinucci-nwotc

+What is an Agentic System?

 From Perplexity
 “Agentic AI is being adopted across various industries to enhance efficiency, decision-making, and automation.
 Here are some examples of industries currently leveraging agentic AI:
 ## Information Technology (IT)